ClinicalTrials.Veeva

 About

 Preclinical studies suggest that argon (Ar) might diminish the neurological and myocardial damage after any hypoxic-ischemic insult.
 Indeed, Ar has been tested in different models of ischemic insult, at concentrations ranging from 20% up to 80%.
 Overall, Ar emerged as a protective agent on cells, tissues and organs, showing less cell death, reduced infarct size and faster functional recovery.
 More specifically, encouraging data has been reported in animal studies on cardiac arrest (CA) in which a better and faster neurological recovery was achieved when Ar was used in the post-resuscitation ventilation.
 More importantly, these benefits have been replicated in different studies, enrolling both small and large animals.
 Finally, ventilation with Ar in O2 has been demonstrated to be safe both in animals and humans.
 Based on this evidence, a clinical translation is advocated.
 Thus, the CardioPulmonary resuscitation with Argon - CPAr trial has been conceived.
-The aim of the CPAr trial is to evaluate feasibility and safety of Ar/O2 ventilation in patients resuscitated from CA. Activity endpoints will be also evaluated to assess effects of Ar.
+The trial initially started as phase I-II trial to specifically address the question about the safety of the post resuscitation Ar-treatment.
+The available data on the first 30 randomized patients, evaluated by the Data Safety Monitoring Board (DSMB), were considered absolutely reassuring with regard to the safety of the experimental treatment.
+In this perspective, the DSMB supported the continuation of the study as a phase II trial, maintaining the study protocol in all its aspects.
+Thus, the aim of the CPAr trial is now to evaluate efficacy in reducing post-CA neurological injury of Ar/O2 ventilation in patients resuscitated from CA.

 Full description

 All eligible patients will be treated in full and documented compliance with the European ResuscitationCouncil (ERC)/European Society of Intensive Care Medicine (international guidelines and local post resuscitation protocols).
-Since a reliable estimate of the incidence and characteristics of the clinical events assumed as endpoints is not available in the literature, a randomized assignment is the only way to ensure a strict comparability for both the periods of data collection of safety end points (to be assessed blindly by the events Committee), the four hours of duration of study treatment, and the longer period of possibly related clinical events during 6 months follow up.
+In addition, a randomized assignment ensures a strict comparability for both the periods of data collection of safety end-points (to be assessed blindly by the events Committee): the four hours of duration of study treatment, and the longer period of possibly related clinical events during 6 months follow up.

 Enrollment